Senior Living Communities in the Modern Age

 Myth #4 – I’ll Have to Give Up My Favorite Hobbies

-Reality – Actually, the opposite is true.
-Without the time-consuming tasks of home-upkeep, you’ll have nothing but time to spend on the things you love to do.
+Reality – Without the time-consuming tasks of home-upkeep, you’ll have nothing but time to spend on the things you love to do.
 Do you enjoy carrying a camera around?
-Find other residents who share the same passions and plan a time to take photos together.
-Additionally, you’ll have the chance to try new things and discover new hobbies.
+Find residents who share the same passion and plan to take photos together.
+You’ll have the chance to try new things and discover new hobbies.

 Myth #5 – Paying for Senior Living Is More Expensive Than Living at Home